-The Australian Competition and Consumer Commission (ACCC) recognised a need for reform in a discussion paper released on 3 December 2019.
-In response, FTA / APSA provided a formal submission with recommendations listed at ATTACHMENT B.
+The Australian Competition and Consumer Commission (ACCC) recognised a need for reform in a discussion paper1 released on 3 December 2019.
+In response, FTA / APSA provided a detailed submission2 essentially agreeing with the 2015 Harper Review for a need to repeal Part X and outlining a series of recommendations as listed at ATTACHMENT B.